 Ceiling Fans & A/C – without consistent air movement, mildew and mold growth becomes a concern for some folks.
 If there is no electrical tubing with sufficient wiring in the walls, ceilings or floors for fans and air conditioning, they will be complicated and expensive to install.

-Roofing – the majority of the homes in Costa Rica do not have sheathing or underlayment installed and corrugated metal roof laminates are the finished roof material.
-Under the upper corrugations, there are many gaps where moisture, dirt, and rodents can enter.
-Without a flat sheathing product such as OSB board or cementitious laminates with a waterproof underlayment on top, there is nothing to stop the infiltration of moisture, dirt, and rodents from entering between the roof laminates and the interior ceilings.
-The only method to change the inferior roof structures is removal and replacement or the application of a commercial type roofing membrane on top of the existing roof laminates.
+Roofing – the majority of the homes in Costa Rica do not have sheathing or underlayment installed and the common corrugated metal roof laminates are the finished roof material.
+Under the corrugations of the roof laminates, there are many gaps where moisture, dirt, and rodents can enter.
+Without a flat sheathing product such as plywood or cementitious laminates or a waterproof underlayment under the finished roof surface, there is nothing to stop the infiltration of moisture, dirt, and rodents from entering between the finished roof surface and the interior ceilings.
+The only method to change the inferior roof structures is a complete removal and replacement of the existing roof or the application of a commercial type roofing membrane on top of the existing roof laminates.
 Both of these options will be complicated and expensive.